06/24/25 | Amended Complaint Filed

 Own or lease a GM-branded vehicle with an L87 6.2L V8 engine?
-Your vehicle’s engine may contain a dangerous defect that can cause spontaneous, catastrophic engine failure, putting you and others at risk of crash, injury and costly repairs.
+Your vehicle’s engine may contain a dangerous defect that can cause sudden and catastrophic engine failure, putting you and others at risk of crash, injury and costly repairs.
 Fill out the form to find out your rights »

 WHAT’S THE ISSUE?